rkpkr/messaging-system/README.md

 look a little better.

 Other features I may or may not add in the future:
--ability to import a contact list from a file
+- ability to import a contact list from a file
--ability to send voice messages
+- ability to send voice messages
--ability to see contact list and interact with it more intuitively -user privileges (see above)
+- ability to see contact list and interact with it more intuitively
+- user privileges (see above)
--bootstrap (see above)
+- bootstrap (see above)

 Changelog